jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Bcrypt also includes a cost factor as part of the salt, which each increase in the cost factor doubling the amount of work bcrypt will perform to compute the hash.
+.notes Bcrypt includes a cost factor as part of the salt, which each increase in the cost factor doubling the amount of work bcrypt will perform to compute the hash.
 In this case, the cost factor is 8.
 I'll use the term bcrypt(8) to refer to bcrypt with cost factor 8.

 <pre style="font-size: 32px; margin-top: 210px;"><code>$ echo -n password | encrypt
 $2b$<b>08</b>$tO1zyO2F8wRwISMvDg.YCuLUPoMDGwVPpl76vf5bXng3E4bRRCoui
 </code></pre>

 !SLIDE
-.notes One of my test machines, which is fairly old, can check about 7 million SHA1 password hashes per second.
-It can check about 80 bcrypt(8) password hashes per second.
+.notes One of my test machines, which is fairly old, can compute 7 million SHA1 password hashes per second.
+It can compute 80 bcrypt(8) password hashes per second.
 So bcrypt(8) is almost 100,000 times harder to crack than SHA1.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 360px;">Time</h1>
 <h1 class="white" style="font-size: 70px; position: absolute; top: 330px; left: 500px;">to</h1>
 <h1 style="font-size: 130px; position: absolute; top: 360px; left: 360px;">Crack</h1>

 !SLIDE
-.notes If we consider the time to check each password hash by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes used SHA1 or bcrypt(8).
+.notes If we consider the time to check each password hash by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes use SHA1 or bcrypt(8).

 <pre style="font-size: 36px; margin-top: 10px;"><code>set            |    # <sup>  </sup>  |  SHA1      | bcrypt(8)
 [a-z]{4}       | 456976<sup>  </sup> | &lt;1 second  | 1.5 hours